planetary-server-manager/planetary-steam-base/README.md

-# planetary-steam-base
+# Planetary Steam Base
-Base image for all PSM game servers that require steamcmd
+Base container image for all PSM game servers that require **steamcmd**.
+It provides game server containers tight integration with the [PSM API](https://github.com/planetary-server-manager/api-server).